-Tool one:- Structured Interview Ouestionnaire Sheet:
+Tool one: Structured Interview Ouestionnaire Sheet:

-Structured interview questionnaire was developed by investigators based on scientific review of literature which consist of three parts:
+A structured interview questionnaire was developed by investigators based on a scientific review of literature which consists of three parts:

-- Part I: Socio-demographic data of parents of children with leukemia which includes parent's age, sex, marital status, educational level, occupation, & residence. - Part II: Socio-demographic data of children with leukemia which includes child age, sex, educational level, child order, & family history of cancer. - Part III: Clinical data for children with leukemia which includes number of years of illness, onset of disease, period of treatment, number of hospitalizations, & current treatment.
+- Part I: Socio-demographic data of parents of children with leukemia which includes parents age, gender, marital status, educational level, occupation, & residence. - Part II: Socio-demographic data of children with leukemia which includes child age, gender, educational level, child order, and family history of cancer. - Part III: Clinical data for children with leukemia which includes the number of years of illness, the onset of disease, period of treatment, number of hospitalizations, and current treatment.